-If interviews are required during the investigation these will be conducted by the head of awarding, supported by a senior NCTJ manager or board member/chief examiner.
-If the head of awarding is unavailable or under investigation, another qualified senior manager will lead.
+If interviews are required during the investigation these will be conducted by the assessment manager, supported by a senior NCTJ manager or board member/chief examiner.
+If the assessment manager is unavailable or under investigation, another qualified senior manager will lead.
 Interviewees may bring someone for support, but this person cannot actively participate or answer questions on their behalf.
 Interviews can be held in person or remotely via Zoom.

 If a visit to a centre is needed, the NCTJ will arrange a date and time in writing.
-Visits will be led by the head of awarding, or a qualified senior manager if they are unavailable or under investigation.
+Visits will be led by the assessment manager, or a qualified senior manager if they are unavailable or under investigation.